tomrpl/defiscan/src/content/protocols/ajna.md

 ## Accessibility

-Multiple user interfaces exist and are operated by independent actors ensuring access to the protocol and user funds even if an interface is shutdown or censors a user's transactions.
+Two user interfaces exist and are operated by independent actors.
+However, on one of the two frontends (summer.fi) users hold their positions not with their EOAs/Smart Account directly but instead with a smart account by summer.fi for which no simple UI exists to withdraw/transfer positions through another UI.

+To get a low risk for accessibility, users should be able to at least withdraw their position through a second, independent UI and clear instructions how to do so.

 A list of third-party frontends can be found [here](https://www.ajna.finance/).